sabauandrei98/Licenta/README.md

 #### Basic description:

 The player opens the Unity Platform and chooses a game.
-Next, the user is able to play offline or online (LAN multiplayer)
+Next, the user is able to play offline or online (LAN multiplayer and Online Multiplayer)

-OFFLINE: the player will fight agains a hardcoded bot.
+OFFLINE: The player will fight agains a hardcoded bot.
-ONLINE: the player will be guided to a lobby and will be asked to choose an opponent.
+ONLINE: The player will be guided to a lobby where it will wait for other opponents.
 After that, each user will get a token.
 Each user will use that token in order to successfully connect to the server from a desired programming language and ide.

 #### More detailed description: